How to Clean a Dog Potty Tray: Keep It Fresh and Odor-Free

 Cleaning Bark Potty for Puppies

 Puppies have delicate paws and are more sensitive to chemical residues and textures.
 Use a soft cloth with warm water and a mild, pet-safe cleanser to clean the tray and surrounding surfaces.
 Avoid abrasive scrubbers, as they can scratch the tray and create sharp edges or rough textures.
 A gentle cleaning method maintains a bark potty for puppies that is both sanitary and comfortable.
+There is also use of appropriate cleaning supplies and products, such as enzymatic cleaners and pet-safe disinfectants, and offers guidance on how to use them safely and effectively for cleaning potty trays.

 Outdoor and Seasonal Dog Potty Tray Care